-Application and evaluation of the criteria against applicants’ documentation is at the sole discretion of the SARP.
-The SARP also may [conduct independent research that may include reviewing the applicant’s website, principal place of business, and online documentation in relation to the eligibility criteria and indicators, video conferencing interviews, site visits–still TBD], and ask clarifying questions of applicants, if necessary, to verify an applicants’ documentation and application.
+Evaluation of the criteria against applicants’ documentation is at the sole discretion of the SARP.
+The SARP may review the applicant’s website, social media accounts, principal place of business, annual reports, governing documents, and information pertaining to applicable proxy and/or localized eligibility definitions in relation to the eligibility criteria and indicators.
+The SARP also may ask clarifying questions of applicants, if necessary, to verify an application and supporting documentation.

 Clarifying Questions

 As noted, the SARP, via ICANN org, may ask clarifying questions of ASP applicants.
-Applicants will have an opportunity to provide clarification and answers to questions from panelists should they arise; [any changes to the application will need to be submitted via an application change request.]
-To ensure that applications are processed in a timely manner, all applicants will be encouraged to respond to clarifying questions within [six] weeks.
+Applicants will have the opportunity to provide responses to questions from panelists should they arise; [any changes to the application will need to be submitted via an application change request.]
+To ensure that applications are processed in a timely manner, all applicants will be encouraged to respond to clarifying questions as quickly as possible but no later than [six] weeks after receiving the clarifying question, as this may affect the queuing process of applications.

+Recognizing that English is the authoritative language for all ICANN business and that all gTLD applications will need to be submitted in English, the ASP is following this standard for the New gTLD Program: Next Round.
+As a result, ASP applicants’ responses to clarifying questions must be submitted in English.

 Evaluation Results

 ASP applications will be evaluated on an ongoing basis.
-Applicants will receive the results of their evaluation generally within [12-16 weeks] of submitting a complete application.
+Applicants will receive the results of evaluation generally within [12-16 weeks] of submitting a complete application.
 In receiving evaluation results, applicants will be notified that they either:

 Qualify for support based upon meeting the evaluation criteria.

-results will also indicate the fee reduction available [50-85%].
+Results will also indicate the fee reduction available [75-85%].

-applicants will receive instructions on how to submit a [$2,500 USD] deposit to ICANN, to be paid within 90 days of receiving ASP evaluation results
+Applicants will receive instructions on how to submit a [$2,500 USD] deposit to ICANN, to be paid within 30 days of receiving ASP evaluation results.

-once the deposit is submitted within the required timeframe, applicants will receive instructions on how to apply their discount when they submit a gTLD application.
+After the deposit is submitted within the required timeframe, applicants will receive instructions on how to apply their discount when they submit a gTLD application.

+If an applicant does not submit a deposit within 30 days of receiving ASP evaluation results, the application will be put on hold and may risk disqualification from the ASP.

-Do not qualify for support and are provided with an explanation of areas where they did not meet required criteria.
+Do not qualify for support and are provided with an explanation of why they did not meet required criteria.

 Applicants that do not qualify for support may:

-[submit a request for challenge and request their application to be re-assessed by the SARP–TBD] ; or
+[Submit a request for challenge and request their application to be re-assessed by the SARP–TBD] ; or

-proceed to the standard New gTLD Program application and pay the full application and evaluation fees.
+Proceed to the standard new gTLD application and pay the full application and evaluation fees.
+Please note that this is a significant change from the 2012 round, wherein applicants that applied for support and did not qualify were not allowed to proceed with a standard application for the New gTLD Program.

+The 2012 Financial Assistance Handbook states (see Section: Evaluation Fees, p.
+5): “Candidates that are “Disqualified,” i.e., do not meet the threshold criteria described below, will be excluded from the New gTLD Program.
+If the application is disqualified, USD 42,000 of the evaluation fee will be refunded unless the SARP reasonably believes there was willful gaming.”

-Support Allocation for Qualified ASP Applicants
+Support Allocation for Qualified Applicants

-ICANN org will notify applicants of their ASP support eligibility following application submission, General Business Due Diligence Screening, and evaluation by the SARP.
-Applicants that qualify for support following the SARP evaluation will receive a welcome package outlining the portfolio of financial and non-financial support available.
-The welcome package will include information about:
+Following application submission, General Business Due Diligence Screening, and Phase 2 SARP evaluation, ICANN org will notify applicants of their ASP support eligibility.
+Following the SARP evaluation, applicants that qualify for support will receive a welcome package outlining the portfolio of financial and non-financial support available.
+Note that all support, with the exception of access to Applicant Counselors, is for qualified supported applicants only.The welcome package will include information about:

 [An ASP training program (Pending Board consideration of the community’s supplemental policy recommendation (17.2)]